5 common clinical trial project management mistakes

 Mistake #3: You have too many stakeholders

-In any project, there will be plenty of people who will want regular updates — even if they're not technically involved in the day-to-day details.
-If you find that most of your day is taken up with email, consider a few different strategies for organizing your communiques.
-To start, it's ideal to have a single person with whom you liason for each part of your project.
-It can be helpful to outline your stakeholders using the RACI method – determine who for each part of your project is responsible, accountable, consulted, and informed.
-The person responsible should be your main point of contact.
+In any project, plenty of people will want regular updates — even if they're not technically involved in the day-to-day details.
+This can take up a lot of time, so it can be helpful to add some structure and planning to the communications strategy.
+To start, having a single point person for each part of your project is ideal, and it can be helpful to outline your stakeholders using the RACI method.
+Determine who for each part of your project is responsible, accountable, consulted, and informed, and this person can be the main point of contact.

 Mistake #4 Viewing project management as a “soft skill”

 Project management is a complex skill that can require training, in addition to plenty of experience.
 If you haven't received training, ask about continuing education opportunities to build your skills.
-The Project Management Institute offers information on trainings and certifications, as well as information on graduate programs in project management.
+The Project Management Institute offers information on training and certifications, as well as on graduate programs in project management.

 Mistake #5: Lack of resources for project managers

-If the team at your site sees project management as a soft skill, rather than one that involves training, you may also struggle to receive the resources you need for success.
-"I have seen clinical trial managers who have global trials with hundreds of thousands of patients, and because they have sister studies that are similar in nature, they have been assigned to manage those, too," said Hope Cullen Associate Director of Operations, Imperial CRS, in an ebook on clinical trial project management.
+If the team at the site sees project management as a soft skill rather than one that involves training, it may be a struggle to receive the necessary resources.
+"I have seen clinical trial managers who have global trials with hundreds of thousands of patients, and because they have sister studies that are similar in nature, they have been assigned to manage those, too," said Hope Cullen Associate Director of Operations, Imperial CRS.
 "Just because similarities in different trials exist, they are still separate projects and should be managed as such."
 In the long run, hiring enough people to manage projects effectively can save a site money because the managers will have time to give their projects the attention they deserve.
-In addition to investing in education and staff, it’s also helpful to use project management software, rather than spreadsheets.
+In addition to investing in education and staff, using project management software rather than spreadsheets is also helpful.
 Trello and Asana are two popular software options.

 Looking for help with recruitment planning?
 Download our recruitment template for tips on creating an effective plan that accounts for potential roadblocks, too.